Non-Oil Export Stimulation Facility (NESF) Guidelines

 - Certified true copies of documents on business incorporation.

 - Applicant’s preceding three (3) years tax clearance certificate.

-- Audited statement of accounts for the last three (3) years (where applicable) or the most recent management account for companies less than three (3) years in Operations.
+- Audited statement of accounts for the last three (3) years (where applicable) or the most recent management accounts for companies less than three (3) years in Operations.

 - Feasibility study/Business plan of the project

 - Relevant permits/ licenses/approvals (where applicable).

 - Verifiable export orders/ contracts or other export agreement and arrangements/commitments.

 - Environmental Impact Assessment (EIA) report (where applicable).